 7. Double Click On Your WD Elements Drive Icon On Your Desktop.

 That will open up a finder window for you.

 You’ll see your WD Elements drive is lovely and empty.
 Ready for you to use.

 You’re free to create new folders.
 Drag and drop files to it as you would on your internal hard drive.

 You can go on to hook it up to Time Machine for a Time Machine backup.

 And should you want to go on and partition your Elements drive you can find out how.
-You can read an article site all about it at this link.

 When You’re Finished Using Your WD Elements Drive